mathursrus/LinkedIn-Network/README.md

 - **Resilient Caching**: Results are cached on disk, so you never have to run the same search twice.
 - **Secure Configuration**: Everything is local, nothing is sent to any external servers.

+## 📚 Technical Documentation

+Detailed technical documentation can be found in the `docs` directory:

+- [Graph Cache Design](docs/graph_cache_design.md): Design document for the graph-based caching system

 ## ⚙️ How It Works

 This application consists of two main parts: